 Cadbury branded all of its fruit sweets under the Pascall name, and was introducing new Pascall branded products into the late 1990s.

-In 2008 Cadbury divested its British sugar sweets arm to Tangerine Confectionery for £52 million.
+Cadbury divested its British sugar sweets subsidiary to Tangerine Confectionery for £52 million in 2008.

-In the UK, Pascall products, such as bon-bons, have since been rebranded under the Bassett’s name.
-Pascall remains a major brand in Australia and New Zealand, where it remains as the sugar confectionery arm of Cadbury.
+Pascall products, such as bon-bons, have since been rebranded under the Bassett’s name in the UK.
+Pascall remains a major brand in Australia and New Zealand, where the brand survives as the sugar confectionery arm of Cadbury for that region.